coletonodonnell/coleton.io/content/posts/algo.md

 auto array = std::make_unique<int[]>(size);
 ```

 A bit semantical, just something that should be kept in mind when actually doing this in practice.
-You can also declare arrays that are two dimensional, eg.
+You can also declare arrays that are two dimensional, e.g.

 `int A[3][4];`